seungguini/youtube-tab-switch/README.md

 For me, works best when I have a video tutorial on one tab, a music video on another: when you need to pause the video tutorial to take notes / code, music seamlessly plays from the other tab!

+If you ever miss the old playback properties, simple disable the app with the popup button!

 ## Installation
 1. Download the `.zip` file and unpackage it
 2. Make sure all YouTube tabs are closed first!